Road House (1989 film): Other media

-Musical

 In 2003, an off-Broadway musical production of Road House was staged as a campy comedy by Timothy Haskell, as seen by its full title of Road House: The Stage Version Of The Cinema Classic That Starred Patrick Swayze, Except This One Stars Taimak From The 80's Cult Classic "The Last Dragon" Wearing A Blonde Mullet Wig.

-Police training video
+Road House proved to be enough of an obsession for Crow T. Robot from Mystery Science Theater 3000 episode 321 to inspire a special board game based on the movie as his misfit toy for the new Island of Misfit Toys in the Invention Exchange and later a new Christmas carol, "Let's have a Patrick Swayze Christmas", as well as countless comparisons of the movie to the movie he, Joel and Tom Servo were riffing (Santa Claus Conquers the Martians), all the way to changing some lyrics of the theme song in its closing reprise: "S-A-N-T-A C-L-A-U-S/Hooray for Patrick Swayze".

+In the Family Guy season 8 episode "Brian's Got a Brand New Bag", Peter Griffin purchases a DVD copy of Road House for a dollar at a closing video store.
+After watching the film, he decides that the only way to solve every problem is by roundhouse kicking everything in sight including his family.
+The episode was dedicated in memory of Swayze, who died of pancreatic cancer on September 14, 2009.

 Following the death of Eric Garner, the New York City Police Department began using a scene from Road House as part of a mandatory, three-day retraining course for 22,000 officers expected to "be nice" under pressure.

+In the Young Sheldon season 4, episode 2 titled "A Docent, A Little Lady And A Bouncer Named Dalton" (November 2020), it is discovered that Mary's secret pleasure is watching action movies like Road House, which creates an unexpected bond with her teenager son Georgie.

 Remake

-On September 9, 2015, it was announced that Ronda Rousey would star in a remake of Road House.
-On October 12, 2015, Nick Cassavetes was announced to write and direct the film.
+In September 2015, it was announced that Ronda Rousey would star in a remake of Road House.
+A month later, Nick Cassavetes was announced to write and direct the film.
 However, plans for the film fell through and the remake was quietly canceled in 2016.

 In November 2021, it was reported that Jake Gyllenhaal was in talks to star in a remake of Road House by Metro-Goldwyn-Mayer with Doug Liman directing.
-In August 2022, a full cast was announced including Conor McGregor, Billy Magnussen, Gbemisola Ikumelo and Daniela Melchior and would debut on Amazon Prime Video.
-The film is rumored to have a similar plot with a modern twist.
-Gyllenhaal's character is to be a former UFC fighter who is now retired and working at a roadhouse in the Florida Keys.
-Production for the movie will begin in August 2022 and is planned to be released worldwide on Amazon Prime.
+In August 2022, a full cast was announced, and principal photography commenced.
+The film was released worldwide on Amazon Prime Video on March 21, 2024, following its premiere at South by Southwest.